 Bluehost’s main downside is its relatively high renewal rates.
 It can get expensive if your website doesn’t start generating income to offset the hosting costs by the time your initial contract expires.
 This problem also extends to certain features provided by third-party add-ons such as CodeGuard and SiteLock.

-Bluehost offers free trials for these products on higher-tier plans, but once the trial period ends, it becomes another expense.
+Bluehost offers free trials for these products on higher-tier plans, but once the trial period ends, they become an additional expense.
 If you’re happy with that, then it’s an excellent choice for both web hosting and low-volume email hosting.

 | Decision factor | Weight | Verdict |